Selective metallization of plastic parts for the aerospace and defense industrie

 Why is metal being replaced by metallized plastic in the aerospace industry?

-Design engineering teams and Tier 1 and Tier 2 suppliers are facing increasingly stringent requirements: weight reduction for electric or hybrid-powered programs, functional integration to limit the number of part numbers managed in each configuration, and EMC compliance in increasingly dense RF environments (multifunction avionics, tactical communications, AESA systems).
+Design engineering teams and Tier 1 and Tier 2 suppliers are facing increasingly stringent requirements: weight reduction for electric and hybrid propulsion programs, functional integration to limit the number of part numbers managed in configurations, and EMC compliance in increasingly dense RF environments (multifunction avionics, tactical communications, AESA systems).

 Selective metallization of plastic parts addresses all three of these challenges at once: